Human Resource Metrics: Meaning, Types, Importance, Examples, and Challenges

 Types of Human Resource Metrics

-Human resource metrics can be classified into several categories based on HR functions:
+HR metrics can be classified into various categories based on their purpose and function.

-These metrics evaluate the effectiveness and efficiency of the hiring process.
+These metrics evaluate the effectiveness of the hiring process.

 -